kumahq/kuma-website/src/production/networking/transparent-proxying.md

 ### Upgrades

-Before upgrading to the next version of Kuma, make sure to run `kumactl uninstall transparent-proxy` and only then replace the `kumactl` binary.
+Before upgrading to the next version of {{ site.mesh_product_name }}, make sure to run `kumactl uninstall transparent-proxy` and only then replace the `kumactl` binary.
 This will ensure smooth upgrade and no leftovers from the previous installations.

 ## Configuration